CuiLabCIBR/Singleparcel_Network_Variability/README.md

  You should run scripts in each folder for different dataset, each folder contains same steps to calculate the individual parcels in fsLR 32k space and transformation nii file in MNI space for whiter matter tractography.
 Before you run those scripts below, you should set up computer envoriment for **CBIG** follows by [**Kong2022_ArealMSHBM**](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/)

+   ## step2.1 S0_ConfigPaths_server.m
-   ## step2.1 S0_ConfigPaths_server.m, setup all default setting，ex: working directory, cifti package directory, gifti package directory and data directory.```you need to noticed that before run this script, you need to Check if your configuration for CBIG works.```
+   Setting up all default setting，ex: working directory, cifti package directory, gifti package directory and data directory.```you need to noticed that before run this script, you need to Check if your configuration for CBIG works.```